7 Tried And Tested Strategies To Give Your New Year 7s The Best Start In KS3 Maths

 7. Set expectations appropriately

 I’m not just talking about the students here!
-While it’s important to establish expectations with new classes from the off, I think it’s equally important to remember that there is a lot going on for a new Year 7 student in September.
+While it’s important to establish expectations with new classes from the off, it’s equally important to remember that a lot is going on for new Year 7 students in September.

-Inevitably, one of them will write ‘Your Name’ instead of their actual name on the front of their exercise book, and three of them will spell the teacher’s name wrong, despite it being written on the board.
+Inevitably, one will write ‘Your Name’ instead of their actual name on the front of their exercise book, and three will spell the teacher’s name wrong, despite it being written on the board.

 During the first week, at least five of them will ask if it’s okay to write in pen.